 The best way to get sharp images from the Contax G1 is to compose your shot, and half-press the shutter button to lock focus on your subject, or vice versa.
 The camera can take shots quickly under good lighting make sure to take note of the low shutter speed indicator when shooting in low light conditions.

-If I’m given the chance to travel the world, I will bring along this luxury Contax film camera for sure, promised I have sufficient CR2 batteries for backup, just in case I’m running out of juice.
-Check out some of the photos I took with the Contax G1 and the Biogon 28mm during the camera testing session below before using it for my next creative portrait shoot.
+If I’m given the chance to travel the world, I will bring along this luxury Contax film camera for sure, promising I have sufficient CR2 batteries for backup, just in case I’m running out of juice and also shop for 35mm films online before travel.
+Check out some of the photos I took with the Contax G1 and the Biogon 28mm during the camera testing session below before using them for my next creative portrait shoot.
 It turns out the image quality is extremely sharp in street photography photos or portraits.
 The test results are amazing and it didn’t disappoint me even though it is a camera from the 90s!
 Now I know why the price is very demanding and pricey for the Contax brand even after 28 years, especially for the titanium body and quality Carl Zeiss lenses.